Loop Trail? No

 Snow - Snowshoeing

-Location: Trail runs from Oak Street in the Village of Ballston Spa to Coons Crossing Road in the Town of Halfmoon
+Location: Trail runs from Oak Street in the Village of Ballston Spa to Elizabeth Street in the City of Mechanicville.
+It extend, via low traffic streets join the Empire State and Champlain Canalway Trails at the City's Public Dock.

 State(s): New York

-Trail access points exist in the Village of Ballston Spa, Town of Ballston, Town of Malta, Town of Clifton Park, and Town of Halfmoon
+Trail access points exist in the Village of Ballston Spa, Town of Ballston, Town of Malta, Town of Clifton Park, Town of Halfmoon, and City of Mechanicville.

 The Zim Smith Trail located in Saratoga County is named after the late trail advocate Zimri Smith of Saratoga Springs.
-The Zim Smith Trail crosses 4 towns (Clifton Park, Halfmoon, Ballston and Malta) and 2 villages (Ballston Spa and Round Lake) for approximately 8.5 miles and serves as the backbone for the Saratoga County Trail network.
+The Zim Smith Trail is a paved, 11.5-mile multi-use trail connects Ballston Spa to Mechanicville through the towns of Ballston, Malta and Clifton Park, the village of Round Lake and Mechanicville.
 The Zim Smith Mid-County Trail provides Saratoga County with an alternative transportation link from north to south and is a significant public benefit to the 200,000 plus residents of Saratoga County.

 The Zim Smith Trail is a paved asphalt surface from Oak Street in the Village of Ballston Spa to approximately 1 miles South of the Village of Round Lake.
 From 1 mile South of the Village of Round Lake to Coons Crossing the trail is constructed with compacted stone dust.
 The trail was constructed as 10 foot wide the entire length.